datto/dattobd/README.md

 If you wish to keep multiple versions of the image, we recommend that you copy your images a snapshotting filesystem (such as BTRFS or ZFS).
 You can then snapshot the images after updating them (step 3 for the full backup or 7 the differential).
 This will allow you to keep a history of revisions to the image.

+## Driver Status

+The current status of the dattobd driver can be read from the file `/proc/datto-info`.
+This is a json formatted file with 2 fields: a version number "version" and an array of "devices".
+Each device has the following fields:

+* minor: The minor number of the snapshot (for identification purposes).
+* cow_file: The path to the cow file RELATIVE to the mountpoint of the block device.
+If the device is in an unverified state, the path is presented as it was given to the driver.
+* block_device: The block device being tracked by this device.
+* max_cache: The maximum amount of memory that may be used to cache metadata for this device (in bytes).
+* fallocate: The preallocated size of the cow file (in bytes).
+This will not be printed if the device is in the unverified state.
+* error: This field will only be present if the device has failed.
+It shows the linux standard error code indicating what went wrong.
+More specific info is printed to dmesg.
+* state: An integer representing the current working state of the device.
+There are 6 possible states; for more info on these refer to [STRUCTURE.md](doc/STRUCTURE.md).
+	* 0 = dormant incremental
+	* 1 = dormant snapshot
+	* 2 = active incremental
+	* 3 = active snapshot
+	* 4 = unverified incremental
+	* 5 = unverified snapshot